apXtri — Build, Host & Decentralize

 Q: Do I need blockchain expertise to run apXtri?

 A: No. The blockchain is managed automatically by each town node.
-You only need basic sysadmin skills to set up and run it.
+You only need basic sysadmin skills.

 Q: Can I use apXtri for private projects?

 A: Yes.
-Tribes can be public or private (invite-only), making it suitable for both open communities and closed groups.
+Tribes can be public or private (invite-only).

 Q: What happens if my server goes offline?